pol-rivero/ReChess/README.md

 npm run dev
 ```

 This will also start the Firebase emulator suite.
+Once you see the message `All emulators ready!
+It is now safe to connect your app.`, you can open it at `http://localhost:5173`.

 ### Run unit tests